lgatto/lgatto.github.io/_pages/cbio-who.md

 - **Christophe Vanderaa** (ORCID:
   [0000-0001-7443-5427](https://orcid.org/0000-0001-7443-5427),
-  Github: [cvanderaa](https://github.com/cvanderaa)) is a PhD student working on single cell assay bioninformatics.
+  Github: [cvanderaa](https://github.com/cvanderaa)) is a PhD student working on single cell assay bioinformatics.
 He did a masters in biomedical sciences at the UCLouvain and followed up with a masters in bioinformatics at the KULeuven.
 He is funded by the FNRS fellowship.